Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.0.0.md

 arn:aws:iam::362121614306:role/eucalyptus/ResourceAdministrator
 [root@g-15-08 eutester]#
 ```
+### Service separation-induced Changes
+* Admin tools that previously used EC2_URL to locate other services (e.g. empyrean) now default to localhost instead.
+Use the --url option if you need to run admin tools from somewhere other than the CLC.

 ## Cloud admin GUI has been removed and IAM functionality moved to the User Console
 ### Things that are missing
 1. Account Signup